yl573/simprints/README.md

 ## Installation

-You need to have Python 3 installed
+You need to have Python 3 installed.
+You also need the library and the training and test data sets.

 ## Running our code